etranos/broadband.speed.covid/paper/v2_taylor_francis/response_reviewers.md

 As we say in the introduction, prior to the pandemic, the demand for telecommuting would not have put a strain on internet connection speeds.
 We have clarified this with the addition of the following sentence:
 "High levels of demand are one of the main causes of reduced reliability and slower connection speeds, as network bandwidth becomes congested".

 We also have added a variable to the auxiliary regression tracking the share of the population that was put on furlough.
-This was the scheme in the UK which, at least initially, prevented much change in the employment rate, but did show who could work and who could not at the height of the first wave of the pandemic.
+This was the scheme in the UK which, at least until now, prevented much change in the employment rate, but did show who could work and who could not at the height of the first wave of the pandemic.

 Finally, as we note at the end of the methods and data section, an auxiliary